corgan2222/addon-emqx/emqx/DOCS.md

-# Home Assistant Community Add-on: EMQX
+# Home Assistant Community Add-on: EMQX Enterprise

 [EMQX][emqx] is an Open-source MQTT broker with a high-performance real-time message processing engine, powering event streaming for IoT devices at massive